MENU back

 Great Stages of Connecticut

-Connecticut is home to six of the best regional theaters in the country — together producing an amazing array of fresh interpretations of the classics as well as new plays and musicals.
-It also boasts many other inviting venues that present touring shows.
-So you'll never be far from a night (or a day) out at the theater when you're in Connecticut.
+Connecticut is home to some of the best regional theaters in the country, producing an amazing variety of fresh interpretations of the classics, as well as new plays and musicals.
+The state also boasts many other inviting venues that present touring shows, so you'll never be far from a night (or a day) out at the theater.

 Westport Country Playhouse, Westport

-The Playhouse opened in 1931 in a red barn in an old apple orchard in Fairfield County and has been going strong ever since, these days as a year-round venue creating its own productions.
+The Playhouse opened in 1931 in a red barn at an old apple orchard in Fairfield County and has been going strong ever since.
+These days, it's a year-round venue creating its own productions.

 Goodspeed Opera House, East Haddam

-Goodspeed opened as a professional musical theater in 1963 and has produced more than 250 musicals, exported 18 productions to Broadway including "Annie," "Man of La Mancha" and "Shenandoah," and produced 72 world premieres.
+Goodspeed opened as a professional musical theater in 1963.
+Since then, it has produced more than 250 musicals, exported 21 productions to Broadway (including "Annie," "Man of La Mancha" and "Shenandoah"), and produced 72 world premieres.

 Shubert Theatre, New Haven